sara-nl/WSI_Captioning/README.md

 # Run

 Make sure to put the data, i.e. ``/projects/0/examode/caption_generation/colon``, to scratch for fast reading.
+Just one GPU should be good enough.
+Training to 80 epochs takes around 10 mins for me on a gcn node.
+Also note, the workers for the dataloading are kinda broken, so training should be faster than this.

 Change the arguments as seen fit in train_captioning.sh and then run
 ```